yukio708/gfarm-http-gateway/server/README.md

 Edit them to match your environment:
 - In **`docker-compose.yaml`**:
+  - Adjust `--forwarded-allow-ips` to match the subnet of your Docker network
   - Mount the NGINX config and TLS certificates, e.g.:
     - `./nginx/gfarm.conf:/etc/nginx/conf.d/gfarm.conf:ro`
     - `./nginx/certs:/etc/nginx/certs:ro`